Prof. Frank Bertoldi, PhD

 My currrent research focuses on the formation of stars, galaxies, and massive black holes in the early Universe, and on a project to constrain structure formation and cosmological parameters by means of Sunyaev-Zel'dovich, X-ray and weak lensing observations of galaxy clusters.
-My lesser insterest cover molecular cloud structure, star formation, Kuiper belt objects, PDRs, shocks, and gamma-ray bursts.
+My lesser insterest cover molecular cloud structure, star formation, Kuiper belt objects, PDRs, shocks.
 I currently teach a master class on the interstellar medium and a bachelor class on theoretical physics.

 Our submillimeter to radio astronomy group roughly divides into the

-- Galaxy cluster / Sunyaev-Zel'dovich Effect research group: Dr. Kaustuv Basu, Dr. Florian Pacaud, Dr. Martin Sommer, PhD students Aarti Nagarayan, Miriam Ramos Ceja (finished June 2016), Jens Erler, Ana Mikler, Master student Saikrishna Sreenivasan
+- Galaxy cluster / Sunyaev-Zel'dovich Effect research group: Dr. Kaustuv Basu, Dr. Florian Pacaud (moved to Reiprich group), Dr. Martin Sommer, PhD students Aarti Nagarayan, Miriam Ramos Ceja (moved to Reiprich group), Jens Erler, Ana Mikler.

-- Galaxy evolution group: Dr. Alex Karim, Dr. Marcus Albrecht, Dr. Benjamin Magnelli, Dr. Stefanie Mühle, Dr. Eleni Vardoulaki, Dr. Yurii Pidopryhora, Dr. Lydia Moser, PhD students Toma Badescu, Eric Faustino Solis, Basilio Solis, Kevin Harrington, Master students Felix Siebeneicker, Nils Linz, Vishnu Balakrishnan, Bachelor student Roberto Emulo.
+- Galaxy evolution group: Dr. Alex Karim, Dr. Marcus Albrecht, Dr. Benjamin Magnelli, Dr. Stefanie Mühle, Dr. Eleni Vardoulaki, Dr. Yurii Pidopryhora, Dr. Lydia Moser, PhD students Toma Badescu, Eric Faustino Solis, Basilio Solis, Kevin Harrington, Master students Felix Siebeneicker, Nils Linz, Vishnu Balakrishnan, Bachelor student Roberto Emulo (finished Feb.
+2017).

 Staff scientist Dr. Reinhold Schaaf works on astronomical tools and software, and engineer Philipp Müller on microwave technology and telescope shutters.

-We host the German node of the European ALMA Regional Center (ARC), which is managed by Dr. Stefanie Mühle, we contribute to the bolometer data analysis software package BoA, and we are partners in the COSMOS, NANTEN2, CCAT, and eROSITA projects.
+We host the German node of the European ALMA Regional Center (ARC), which is managed by Dr. Stefanie Mühle, we contribute to the bolometer data analysis software package BoA, and we are partners in the COSMOS, NANTEN2, CCAT-p, and eROSITA projects.
 We are members of the SFB 956 Conditions and Impact of Star Formation and the DFG TR 33 The Dark Universe.

 Should you be interested in a Bachelor, Master, or PhD thesis project, please check our current list of thesis topics and come talk to me.